congomongo/congomongo/readme.markdown

 ------
 A toolkit for using MongoDB with Clojure.

+CongoMongo 0.5.0 onward no longer supports Clojure 1.3.0 or earlier.
+For Clojure 1.3.0, use CongoMongo 0.3.0 thru 0.4.8.
+CongoMongo 0.4.8 is the last release that supports Clojure 1.3.0.
 For Clojure 1.2.1 and earlier, use CongoMongo 0.2.3 or earlier.
-CongoMongo 0.2.3 is the last release that will support Clojure 1.2.x.
-CongoMongo 0.3.0 onward no longer supports Clojure 1.2.x.
+CongoMongo 0.2.3 is the last release that supports Clojure 1.2.x.

 News
 --------------
+Version 0.5.0 - Jun 6th, 2016

+* DROP SUPPORT FOR CLOJURE 1.3.0!
+* Add Clojure 1.9.0 compatibility (handling of seqable? in coerce namespace) - issue #147
+* Clojure is now a "provided" dependency and should no longer appear as a transitive dependency in projects that use CongoMongo, making it easier to get rid of conflicts! _Potentially a breaking change if a project depended on CongoMongo but did not have an explicit dependency on Clojure itself._

 Version 0.4.8 - Feb 25th, 2016

 * Update clojure.data.json to 0.2.6